π£️ What Is Language?

 -

-Kneeling to give water to an elder shows respect.
+Kneeling to give food to an elder shows respect.

 -